esphome/esphome-docs/cookbook/oled.rst

         entity_id: sensor.outside_rh
         id: rh

-This will set up your sensors, first one is internal from the node, the two next are imported from Home Assistant.
+This will set up your sensors, the first one is internal from the node, the two next are imported from Home Assistant.
-Don't give names to sensors you wish to hide from Home Assistant (no point duplicating sensors).
+Don't give names to sensors you wish to hide from Home Assistant.
 The wifi sensor can be used in Home Assistant to monitor your node's wifi signal strength.

-Clock(Time):
+Clock (Time)
 ************

 .. code-block:: yaml